Program

 Next Jazz Legacy Gradient

-Focused on increasing opportunities for musicians most underrepresented in the art form, the three-year, national program launched by New Music USA and the Berklee Institute of Jazz and Gender Justice – with major funding from the Mellon Foundation – invests in awardees through personalized apprenticeships, financial support, and a mission to inspire waves of lasting change.
+Focused on increasing opportunities for musicians most underrepresented in the art form, Next Jazz Legacy is a three-year, national program launched by New Music USA and the Berklee Institute of Jazz and Gender Justice for women and non-binary improvisers in Jazz.
+The program invests in awardees through personalized, intergenerational apprenticeships, financial support, and a mission to inspire waves of lasting change.
+Next Jazz Legacy receives major funding from the Mellon Foundation and support from Joe and Nancy Walker.

-Combining individual and group learning opportunities with a comprehensive support package designed to deliver deep impacts on every candidate’s career, awardees receive $10,000, performance opportunities with master bandleaders, two-way mentorship, a learning cohort, and professional promotional support.
+Combining individual and group learning opportunities with a comprehensive support package designed to deliver deep impacts on each awardee’s career, the seven selected artists receive $10,000, performance opportunities with a master bandleader, two-way mentorship, a learning cohort, and professional promotional support.

-Click here to read the full news announcement on the Next Jazz Legacy 2023 Cohort.
+Click here to read the full news announcement of the 2024 Next Jazz Legacy cohort.

 See the full list of Next Jazz Legacy artists, their respective instruments and bandleader pairings below.